 Shipping rates on cart

 Go to WooCommerce > Settings > PlugiHive Multi-Vendor.
-You will find Split and sum, and Split and separate options in the plugin settings page.
+You will find Split and sum, and Split and separate options on the plugin settings page.

 |Split and Sum||